TieDyedDevil/vumeter/README.md

 A VU meter's reading corresponds approximately to the perceptual response of the human ear.
-This implementation differs from an analog VU meter in that it has a wider effective dynamic range and an accurate, linearized (i.e. a constant 6 dB per major division) scale.
+This implementation differs from an analog VU meter in that it has a wider effective dynamic range and an accurate, linearized scale (i.e. a constant 6 dB per major division).
 The meter's ballistic property matches an analog VU meter in that it takes the needle approximately 300 milliseconds to go from no-signal to 0 dB upon application of a full-scale signal.